noawe-boi/NoahsObsidianSync/WOW Questions .md

 Sex before marriage

-The bible is against sex before marriage
+So it's pretty clear the the bible is against sex before marriage, but not without a good reason

 Virginity used to be valuable.
 Women used to be a prize

-Tell bible verse about virginity and how dude didn't want her
+(Deuteronomy 22:13-21) describes a hypothetical scenario where a dude who marries a girl, sleeps with her, and then claims she wasn't a virgin when they got married.
+We are told he was found to be lying about that, he could get fined 100 shekels of silver.

 Clearly in bible times, a lot of a woman's value came from her virginity.
-People were punished for taking it from people without being committed to them because other men wouldn't want them.
+People were punished for taking it from people without being committed to them.
+In the case of arranged marriages, the woman's marriage was literally worth less if she wasn't a virgin, and often if a man took her virginity outside or marriage, he would have to pay a fine, and then marry her anyways.

-When you remove the
+It was also a way for society to stay structured and to keep people accountable

+now days it is supposed to do the same thing, but without fines, peoples ethics are the only thing stopping them from sleeping around.

+but although we don't face prosecution, it is low key a red flag to be sleeping around.
+1 Corinthians 6:12 tells us that technically, we can do whatever we want with our bodies, however, we must be willing to accept the consequences that come with it.

+### Q18 Why is it easier to have faith when you are younger.